 For secondary photos wear well-fitting, relatively stylish clothing.
 This applies even if you’re taking photos playing beach volleyball or hiking - your clothes should be well fitting and appropriate for the occasion.

-You can use a bit of professional photographer trickery in case your shirts aren’t perfectly fitting: take a few paperclips and tighten the shirt material behind your back.
-This will make any shirt look fitted in the photo.
+You can borrow a secret of professional fashion photography in case your shirts aren’t tailored: take a few binder clips and use them to tighten the fabric behind your back.
+This will make any shirt look fitted in photos.

 What’s Photofeeler and why should I use it?